-In 2020, Brazil adopted a new Cybersecurity Strategy,4 enacted a new Data Protection Law5 (best-known as "LGPD", in its Portuguese acronym), and tabled a regulation for social media content in the form of the Internet Freedom, Responsibility, and Transparency Bill (frequently referred to as the "Fake News Bill").6 In mid-2021, Brazil created a new Federal Cyber Incident Management Network for federal public administrations7 and rapidly adopted-and abandoned-the Executive Order 1068/2021,8 altering the intermediary liability framework established by the Brazilian Internet Rights Framework (Marco Civil da Internet).9
+In 2020, Brazil adopted a new Cybersecurity Strategy, enacted a new Data Protection Law (best-known as "LGPD", in its Portuguese acronym), and tabled a regulation for social media content in the form of the Internet Freedom, Responsibility, and Transparency Bill (frequently referred to as the "Fake News Bill").
+In mid-2021, Brazil created a new Federal Cyber Incident Management Network for federal public administrations and rapidly adopted-and abandoned-the Executive Order 1068/2021, altering the intermediary liability framework established by the Brazilian Internet Rights Framework (Marco Civil da Internet).

 The implications of these policy steps are mixed.
 The new Federal Cyber Incident Management Network is widely seen as welcome, but the Cybersecurity Strategy has been criticised for lacking the definition of objectives, budget, responsibilities, and deadlines-all of which are indeed the central elements of any strategy.
 The LGPD, strongly inspired by the EU's General Data Protection Regulation (GDPR), entered into force in September 2020, and represents a major step forward by introducing obligations to integrate privacy and data security measures into products and services-so-called "data protection by design".
 However, considerable work still needs to be done in terms of implementation.
 For example, despite the LGPD's creation of a new Data Protection Agency, Brazil witnesses major data leakages with remarkable frequency.
-In January 2021, personal data from the entire Brazilian population was leaked (see Belli, 2020a), and, while considerable advancements have occurred, the brazilian-general-data-protection-law-lgpd-unofficial-english-version/
+In January 2021, personal data from the entire Brazilian population was leaked (see Belli, 2020a), and, while considerable advancements have occurred, the country is still far from having a data protection culture-one where all stakeholders are aware of data-related challenges, understand the social value of data protection, and cooperate to protect personal information (Belli & Doneda, 2021).